- 20. Reykjavik's Hidden Gem: Grotta

 Photo by Nanna

-Not far from the ring road is Fjaðrárgljúfur.
-Some tourists refer to it as Sweet Ass Mossy Canyon which is a pretty accurate description.
+Another stunning South Iceland hidden gem not far from Ring Road is Fjadrargljufur.
+Some tourists refer to it as "Sweet Ass Mossy Canyon," which is a pretty accurate description.

-However, it's now more known for its appearance in the hit HBO show, Game of Thrones.
-We can't guarantee dragons if you stop by for a visit though.
+However, it's now more known for its appearance in the hit HBO show, "Game of Thrones."
+We can't guarantee dragons if you stop by for a visit, though.

-It's equally stunning during wintertime:
+It's equally stunning during wintertime.

 Photo by Robert Bye

-This is not necessarily one of the secret places in Iceland, but if you're planning on exploring the North of Iceland in part of your trip it makes the perfect end to a long day of travelling.
+This tiny town on the Trollaskagi peninsula next to Akureyri in North Iceland has Iceland's most gorgeous infinity pool on its hillside.
+It boasts a stunning view over the fjord.
+This is not necessarily one of the secret places in Iceland, but if you're planning on exploring North Iceland during your trip, it makes the perfect end to a long day of traveling.

-Rauðhólar (Red Hills) are colourful hills of black and yellow but mainly fiery red.
-There are few places in Iceland where you'll find as vivid colours as in the landscape.
+Hljodaklettar ("Sound Rocks") are basalt columns of every shape and size, twisting and turning to every conceivable direction.
+Raudholar ("Red Hills") are colorful hills of black and yellow but mainly fiery red.
+There are few places in Iceland where you'll find colors as vivid as in the landscape here.

-If you're looking for a guided tour to visit them, the lost in Iceland tour takes you to visit most of them.
+All of these waterfalls are in the same area and can easily be reached on Routes 32 and 26.
+They're all about a 74-mile (119-kilometer) drive from Reykjavik.
+If you're looking for a guided tour to visit them, the lost in Iceland tour takes you to see most of them.

 Photo by Jorunn